LowriWilliams/LowriWilliams.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Text Mining
+  - Text Mining/Information Retrieval
-  - Machine Learning
+  - Machine Learning/Adversarial Machine Learning
-  - Information Retrieval
+  - Intrusion Detection

 # Education to show in About widget
 education: